Description

 Benefits

-The idea is actually not new, as GitHub has been doing for a long time in its CLI application.
+The idea is actually not new.
+This feature has long been present in the GitHub CLI application and npm.
 There is also a popular JavaScript library.

 Usage